Cacsjep/acap_missing_features_docs/docs/dashboard.md

 ### AXIS Live Stream Widget

-Displays live video from an Axis camera.
+Displays live video from an Axis camera using WebRTC for low-latency streaming.

 **Best for:** Camera monitoring, visual verification